Chapter 4: NumPy#

 rng.binomial(t, p, size=n)

 The t argument is the number of trials while the size= argument is the number of generated values.
 For example, if t = 2, two binomial values are generated and the sum is returned, which may be 0, 1, or 2.
 Basic probability predicts that these sums will occur in a 1:2:1 ratio, respectively.
 If t is increased to 10, a shape more closely representing a bell curve is obtained.
 A Bernoulli distribution is the specific instance of a binomial distribution where t = 1.
-The histograms below (Figure 4) are of a hundred randomly generated numbers in a binomial distribution with p = 0.5 and where t = 1 (top), t = 2 (bottom left), and t = 10 (bottom right).
+The histograms below (Figure 4) are of a hundred randomly generated numbers in a binomial distribution with p = 0.5 and where t = 1 (left), t = 2 (center), and t = 10 (right).

-Figure 4 Histograms of a hundred randomly generated numbers in a binomial distribution with p = 0.5 and t = 1 (top), t = 2 (bottom left), and t = 10 (bottom right).
+Figure 4 Histograms of a hundred randomly generated numbers in a binomial distribution with p = 0.5 and t = 1 (left), t = 2 (center), and t = 10 (right).

 4.7.3 Poisson Distribution#